bowens8/Recipeo/README.md

 not shared with everyone else using this planner.
 The **Sort by** dropdown on the Recipes tab reorders the list: alphabetically, favorites first, calories (low–high), or **fewest missing from pantry** — handy for "what can I basically make right now?"

+## Cooking a planned meal at a different batch size

+When you plan a meal (Week Plan → + Add meal), you pick how many servings to actually make that day — this can be more or less than the recipe's own base servings (doubling a 4-serving recipe to make 8, say).
+Clicking **🍳 Cook this** on that meal's chip scales every ingredient amount shown in Cook Mode to match the planned batch size, not the recipe's original amount — the missing-ingredients check, the "makes N" label, and what gets subtracted from Pantry when you tap "I cooked this" all use the same scaled numbers.
+Cooking a recipe directly from the Recipes/Baking tab (with no specific planned meal behind it) always uses the recipe's own base servings, since there's no planned batch size to reference there.

 ## Substitute ingredients